 Disease and injury can be painful and lead to chronic conditions which may inhibit mobility and become debilitating.
 These conditions can be as subtle as postural changes caused by aging, or acute injury.

 Canine rehabilitation performed by a certified professional is an effective way to help your dog heal from injury and return to function in a shorter amount of time.
 Although commonly utilized for post-surgical healing, rehabilitation can be helpful for a variety of other conditions and is a key component in preventing injury.
 Our new rehabilitation facility in Elk Rapids Animal Hospital is ready to help your pet.
-Dr. Greenwald is certified in Physical Rehabilitation and Spinal Manipulation.
-Missi is a licensed technician with certification in Physical Rehabilitation.
-Dr. Schroeder will also be joining the rehab team.
-She is currently in training to become a rehabilitation therapist.
-With several years of experience, our rehab team looks forward to offering an integrative approach to healing.
+We have a highly experienced team looking forward to offering an integrative approach to healing; two veterinarians certified in canine rehabilitation therapy: Dr. Ashley Schroeder and Dr. Jenn Rudnick.
+We also have Missi Campbell, LVT, CCRP who has a certification in Physical Rehabilitation and Sara, a certified canine rehabilitation assistant, who is also certified in canine massage.
+With several years of combined experience, our rehab team looks forward to offering an integrative approach to healing.

 Services offered include:

 - Massage & Stretching: The benefits of massage have been well documented in human and animal medicine.
 A therapeutic massage will open blood vessels to improve circulation, enhance relaxation, ease trigger points, and potentially help the therapist locate troublesome areas.